o-t-w/blog/src/content/blog/how-to-gif-2025.md

 ### AV1

-The only video format that can rival AVIF is AV1.
+The AV1 video codec was created by the Alliance for Open Media (AOM).

-Below is an AV1 video (if you're using Safari, there's a chance it'll look broken).
+Below is an ancient video I converted to AV1.
+If it's broken, your browser or device does not support AV1.

 <video controls playsinline src="/animated/thisisDVD.mp4"></video>